Superplastic raises $20M to build entertainment brands in the age of NFTs and virtual characters

 Superplastic has raised $20 million to build a global entertainment brand in the age of nonfungible tokens, virtual characters, and viral videos.

 The funding comes off Superplastic‘s successful auction at Christie’s for nonfungible tokens (NFTs) based on the virtual celebrities Janky & Guggimon.
-The company is better that NFT art and other new business models will help it monetize characters like Janky & Guggimon, who have become viral synthetic celebrities or virtual beings.
+The company is betting that NFT art and other new business models will help it monetize characters like Janky & Guggimon, who have become viral synthetic celebrities or virtual beings.
 In collaboration with Christie’s, the company and its characters have also sold over $7 million in NFTs in 2021.

 Paul Budnitz, the CEO of Superplastic, said in an interview with GamesBeat that the company raised the money to expand its first-of-its-kind virtual ecosystem that fans can interact with through NFTs (which use the transparent and secure digital ledger of blockchain to authenticate unique digital items), animated films, retail experiences, and more.
 As such, he’s taking a page from other big brands such as Marvel and Disney.